Financial Aid FAQ

 The Comprehensive Fee structure includes tuition, fees, room and meals (often referred to as “board”).
 Wooster’s Board of Trustees determines the comprehensive fee annually, taking into account a variety of factors including increased costs, inflation, competitive wages, new programs and support services, and more.
 In recent years, the comprehensive fee has increased between 3-4%; we recommend your family anticipate this annual increase as you develop your financial plan for four years at Wooster.
 Keep in mind that merit-based scholarship amounts are guaranteed as long as students maintain good academic standing (2.0 GPA or above); need-based financial assistance is reassessed annually by completing the FAFSA and any other requested documentation.
 Current academic year pricing and billing information can be found here.

-• Need-Based Aid: Need-Based aid is reviewed annually when you complete your FAFSA.
+- Need-Based Aid: Need-Based aid is reviewed annually when you complete your FAFSA.
 If your circumstances remain the same from year to year, you can anticipate your aid remaining similar.
-However, fluctuations of your Expected Family Contribution, as calculated by the FAFSA, can cause your aid to be adjusted as well.
+However, fluctuations of your Student Aid Index as calculated by the FAFSA, can cause your aid to be adjusted as well.

-• Your merit scholarships will renew annually for eight semesters, as long as you maintain academic progress.
+- Your merit scholarships will renew annually for eight semesters, as long as you maintain academic progress.
 Need-based aid is reviewed annually.
 If your financial situation remains consistent, you can expect your financial aid to remain consistent as well.
-Some changes that can affect aid eligibility are major income changes or having a change to the number of siblings in your family enrolled as an undergraduate student.
+Significant changes in the information provided on the FAFSA can affect aid eligibility.

 You are eligible to receive eight semesters of Wooster financial aid funds.